HEaslea/SDE_Notes/CompProgramming/Dynamic Programming.md

 ### Permutations to Subsets
 Imagine an elevator that only takes up certain weights.
 Minimize trips with a number of people, given their weights.

-Now, the brute force approach is to use permutations, and go through every single one, however, that would be `n!` large which is fucking huge.
+Now, the brute force approach is to use permutations, and go through every single one, however, that would be `n!` large which is huge.

 The better approach is to use subsets, considering all groups of people, not all possible orderings from the get go, as a subset, without any consideration for the order, is essentially just a number of valid permutations.
 Number of subsets is $2^{n}$